martinsolent/bdats/index.md

 ![](./docs/images/cisco-labs-banner.jpg)

+{: .note }
+> This site contains information for BSc (Hons) Digital and Technology Solutions degree apprentices at Solent University the OLD STANDARD ST0119 Version 1.1

 As a Digital Technology Solutions degree apprentice, you will be guided by a curriculum that has been developed in association with BT, HP, IBM and GSM to develop the skills relevant to your specific job role.
 Depending on which route you and your employer choose, you will have the opportunity to learn valuable industry knowledge which will prepare you for accreditations from CISCO and the EC-Council.

 Throughout the apprenticeship, you'll gain core technical knowledge that encompasses project management, business strategy, developing and delivering technology and software solutions, computer networking, and data management.